lemmonation/APNE/README.md

 We test our model in four datasets in the paper, here in `./data/` folder we provide files of `cora` dataset.
-We use dataset splits provided by [Planetoid](https://github.com/kimiyoung/planetoid), where data files are formatted as `ind.<dataset>.<suffix>`.
-And several files preprocessed from the origin files:
+We use dataset splits provided by [Planetoid](https://github.com/kimiyoung/planetoid), where data files are formatted as `ind.<dataset>.<suffix>`, as well as several files processed from the origin files:
-* {dataset}.embeddings.walks.0: random walk sequences obtained from directly running [DeepWalk](https://github.com/phanein/deepwalk)
+* {dataset}.embeddings.walks.0: random walk sequences obtained by directly running [DeepWalk](https://github.com/phanein/deepwalk)
 * {dataset}_features.mat: features saved `.mat` file
 * {dataset}_train_data.npy: training nodes and corresponding labels in `.npy` file